-He also teaches Masters-level courses in international human rights law and international refugee law at Lund University and for the University of London, School of Advanced Study MA in Refugee Protection and Forced Migration Studies.
-In addition to legal qualifications he also hold a MA in Social Anthropology of Development from the School of Oriental and African Studies (SOAS), University of London.
+Matthew teaches Masters-level courses in international human rights law and international refugee law on the joint RWI/Lund University Masters programme in international human rights and humanitarian law, and convenes the core module on Protecting human rights, refugees and displaced persons in international law for the University of London, School of Advanced Study MA in Refugee Protection and Forced Migration Studies.

 - Refugees, Migration, Climate Change, Disasters